Matt Skole: Chicago White Sox

-He elected free agency on November 6, 2017, and announced November 21 that he had signed with the Chicago White Sox.
+On November 21, 2017, Skole announced that he had signed with the Chicago White Sox.
 Skole was called up to the majors on May 28, 2018, and he made his debut that day.
 On the first pitch of his first at-bat, Skole singled off Cleveland Indians starter Adam Plutko.
 Skole hit his first big league home run in his next at-bat, also against Plutko.
-Skole was outrighted off the roster on September 4, 2018.
-He elected free agency on November 2, 2018.
-On November 19, 2018, Skole re-signed a minor league deal with the Chicago White Sox.
-He was assigned to AAA Charlotte Knights to start the 2019 season.
+Skole was outrighted off the roster on September 4, and later elected free agency following the season on November 2.

+On November 19, 2018, Skole re-signed with Chicago on a minor league deal.
+He was assigned to the Triple–A Charlotte Knights to start the 2019 season.
 On August 2, 2019, the White Sox selected Skole's contract.
 On October 28, Skole was outrighted off of the White Sox roster and elected free agency.

-On January 21, 2020, Skole re-signed with the White Sox on a minor league deal.
-Skole was released by the White Sox organization on June 26, 2020.
+On January 21, 2020, Skole once more re-signed with the White Sox on a minor league contract.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Skole was released by the White Sox organization on June 26.